manuxi/SuluAbbreviationsBundle/README.md

 ## 🎣 Usage
 First: Grant permissions for abbreviations.
-After page reload you should see the abbreviations item in the navigation.
+After reload you should see the abbreviations item in the navigation.
 Start to create abbreviations.
 Use smart_content property type to show a list of abbreviations, e.g.:
 ```xml